JordanMartinez/purescript-ecosystem-update/markdown/debrief.md

   - Once the compiler is frozen?
   - When the compiles is frozen and after `spago` is updated, so that we can also uncomment the `spago test` lines in CI during these PRs and not need to a another round of maintenance PRs on core?

+## Breaking changes with mistakes

+Specifically, the breaking changes made to `node-streams`' `write` and `writeString` didn't implement the correct FFI signature.
+This needed to be resolved before a `0.15.0` release could be made and a new set of libraries released.

 ## General Takeaways

 - Having a monorepo for (or a subset of some of the libraries in) `core`, `contrib`, `node`, and `web` libraries would speed up their releases: